You need to see DPS gear in action. Get a live demo with our engineers.

 Have a specific question?
 Ask our team of expert engineers and get a specific answer!

 Sign up for the next DPS Factory Training!

 Whether you're new to our equipment or you've used it for years, DPS factory training is the best way to get more from your monitoring.Reserve Your Seat Today

 Part 1 | Part 2

-A manager can, with this understanding, better position their department to survive the transition from legacy transport to IP-based solutions.
+A manager can better position their department to survive the transition from legacy transport to IP-based solutions.